Skip advert

 Citroen C3 prices and latest deals

-With affordable prices, plus the lure of some seriously competitive finance deals, the petrol C3 model looks like a real bargain.
-The e-C3 is tightly priced too, with Stellantis stablemates such as the Peugeot E-208 and Vauxhall Corsa Electric being much pricier.
-Even the BYD Dolphin is around £10,000 more expensive than the e-C3.
+Affordable prices, plus some seriously competitive finance deals, mean the petrol C3 looks like a real bargain.
+The e-C3 is tightly priced too, with Stellantis stablemates such as the Peugeot E-208 and Vauxhall Corsa Electric being much more costly.
+Even the BYD Dolphin is around £10,000 more than the e-C3.

-You can spec your ideal C3 or e-C3 now on the Auto Express Buy A Car service and choose the best offer from dealers around the UK.
-There are used cars and leasing deals, too, while we can even help you sell your old car
+You can spec your ideal Citroen C3 now on the Auto Express Buy a Car service and choose the best offer from dealers around the UK.
+There are used cars and leasing deals, too, and we can even help you to sell your car

 Advertisement - Article continues below